 To collect traffic characteristics, the following setup is deployed:

 - In this case a call is started on a Microsoft edge browser and Wireshark is used to collect the traffic trace.
-The machine initiating the call is a Lenovo laptop with 16 GB of RAM running windows 11 operating system.
-The network is a wifi connection on 2.4 GHz band setup by a Samsung Galaxy A54 5G connected to a 5G network using wifi hotspot feature.
+The machine initiating the call is a Lenovo laptop with 16 GB of RAM running windows 11 operating system (referred to as machine A).
+The network is a Wifi connection on 2.4 GHz band setup by a Samsung Galaxy A54 5G connected to a 5G network using Wifi hotspot feature.

-Figure 6.13.2.2.2-1 illustrates the traffic pattern from a WebRTC sender that joined a google hangout call on Machine A. This stream has a lower bit-rate as compared to the next experiment.
+Figure 6.13.2.2.2-1 illustrates the traffic pattern measured from a WebRTC sender that joined a google hangout call on Machine A. This stream has a lower bit-rate as compared to the next experiment.
 The traffic is clearly separated in burst that corresponds to the frame transmission.